top of page

 He concludes, "Man's innate yearning for freedom can be suppressed but never destroyed.
 Totalitarianism cannot renounce violence.
 If it does, it perishes.
 Eternal, ceaseless violence, overt or covert, is the basis of totalitarianism.
 Man does not renounce freedom voluntarily.
 This conclusion holds out hope for our time, hope for the future."

-This gets to the final philosophical discussion from Life and Fate that I want to look at, Grossman’s thoughts on kindness.
+This gets to the final philosophical discussion I want to examine from Life and Fate: Grossman's thoughts on kindness.
 A yearning for freedom is all fine and good, but what signs of flickering hope can one find when lost in the darkness of a system so abhorrent to human flourishing?

 Grossman had some ideas.